School

 Computation

 More likely than not, one of the first pictures you drew as a child was of a plant.
 Even some of humanity’s oldest recorded images depict plant life and our relationship to it.
-This course on Algorithmic Botany examined what role computation plays in shaping the present and future of this simple, very old, and very human endeavor of capturing the beauty of the natural world in our art.
-In some ways, by using code to express our artistic observations on plant life, we are able to distill the qualities of plant-ness with a clarity unique to this medium.
+This course on Algorithmic Botany examines what role computation plays in shaping the present and future of this simple, very old, and very human endeavor of capturing the beauty of the natural world in our art.
+In some ways, by using code to express our artistic observations on plant life, we’ll be able to distill the qualities of plant-ness with a clarity unique to this medium.
 Perhaps plants are some of earth’s oldest computers.
-We also examined the contradictions that come with using code in this way, when computational models are so often used to predict, optimize and otherwise manipulate nature.
-This course started by trying to depict plants with code.
-The goal of this session, through code and theory, was to make art that operates like nature, within nature, and for the benefit of nature.
+We will also examine the contradictions that come with using code in this way, when computational models are so often used to predict, optimize and otherwise manipulate nature.
+This course will start by trying to depict plants with code.
+The goal of this session, through code and theory, is to make art that operates like nature, within nature, and for the benefit of nature.

 Participants will be expected to engage in creating weekly computational art sketches that respond to theoretical and critical readings.